kafiulshabbir/rocket2023/README.md

 Bhuvan: research and calculation on centre of pressure, design of ring module.

-Reza: launch pad research, resign, manufacuring, lubrication.
+Reza: launch pad research, design, manufacuring, lubrication.

 Alexander: purchase of engine, trajectory determination.